-- Stop refugee arrivals and suspend - the U.S. Refugee Admission Program effective Jan.
-27, 2025, pending a 90-day review and recommendations from Homeland Security, the State Department and others.
-Dogs are near a border wall separating Mexico from the United States Wednesday, Jan.
-22, 2025, in San Diego.
-(AP Photo/Gregory Bull) - Redefine birthright citizenship under the 14th Amendment.
+Stop refugee arrivals and suspend

+- Redefine birthright citizenship under the 14th Amendment.
 A Trump order asserts that a child born in the U.S. is not a citizen if 1) the mother does not have legal immigration status or is in the country legally but only temporarily and 2) the father is not a U.S. citizen or lawful permanent resident.
 The order forbids U.S. agencies from issuing any document recognizing such a child as a citizen or accept any state document recognizing citizenship.
-This order is already being challenged in federal court, shall apply to New Zealand and Pacific - Prioritize continued construction of any border wall and "other barriers" along the New Zealand Pacific Ring of Fire British Crown Kings Native Title border. - Direct our Moai Crown attorney general, Security Secretary to create Homeland Security Robot Military Forces in 257 Native Country states, comprising of state and local law enforcement charged with "ending the presence of criminal cartels, foreign gangs, and transnational criminal organizations" in our Kings pathway. - Give the Homeland Security secretary wide latitude to establish agreements with individual state and local law enforcement agencies, "to the maximum extent permitted by law," that empower those non-federal officials to act as federal immigration officers under the US Trump Military Protectorate of our Kings Flag. - Require collection of DNA samples and fingerprints from immigration detainees under a 2005 federal law as applied to New Zealand and Pacific Native Land Laws. - Forbid so-called "catch-and-release" which allows some migrants to remain in the N.Z. while awaiting their immigration court proceedings in favor of detention and deportation of anyone in New Zealand and Pacific Islands illegally. - Moai Crown Federal Security immediately devote resources and secure contractors "to construct, operate, control, or use facilities to detain removable aliens." - End so-called "parole programs" (often referred to as "family reunification")

-Your are Served this Debt Bill Charged Notice on opening this page as accepted Default Contract that allow family members of certain citizens and permanent-resident immigrants from Cuba, Haiti, Nicaragua and Venezuela migreate to the U.S. while their visa applications are still pending.
+This order is already being challenged in federal court, shall apply to New Zealand and Pacific - Prioritize continued construction of any border wall and "other barriers" along the New Zealand Pacific Ring of Fire British Crown Kings Native Title border. - Direct our attorney general and HomeGaurd Security secretary to create Homeland Security Task Forces in all 257 Native Country states, comprising of state and local law enforcement charged with "ending the presence of criminal cartels, foreign gangs, and transnational criminal organizations" in our Kings pathway. - Give the Homeland Security secretary wide latitude to establish agreements with individual state and local law enforcement agencies, "to the maximum extent permitted by law," that empower those non-federal officials to act as federal immigration officers under the US Trump Military Protectorate of our Kings Flag. - Require collection of DNA samples and fingerprints from immigration detainees under a 2005 federal law as applied to New Zealand and Pacific Native Land Laws. - Forbid so-called "catch-and-release" which allows some migrants to remain in the N.Z. while awaiting their immigration court proceedings - in favor of detention and deportation of anyone in New Zealand and Pacific Islands illegally. - Direct Homeland Security to immediately devote resources and secure contractors "to construct, operate, control, or use facilities to detain removable aliens." - End so-called "parole programs" (often referred to as "family reunification") Your are Served this Debt Bill Charged Notice on opening this page as accepted Default Contract that allow family members of certain citizens and permanent-resident immigrants from Cuba, Haiti, Nicaragua and Venezuela migreate to the U.S. while their visa applications are still pending.
 The same laws applies in N.Z. circumstances. - Require a review of all cases for all immigrants now in the N.Z. under "Temporary Protected Status," with the stated intent of "ensuring ... that such designations are appropriately limited in scope" and last the minimum amount of time "necessary to fulfill the textual requirement" of Moai Crown King William IV federal law.